tobran/DF-GAN/README.md

 - We compute FID for CUB and coco using [DM-GAN/eval/FID](https://github.com/MinfengZhu/DM-GAN/tree/master/eval/FID).

-### Citing AttnGAN
+### Citing DF-GAN
+---
-If you find AttnGAN useful in your research, please consider citing:
+If you find DF-GAN useful in your research, please consider citing:

 ```
 @article{ming2020DFGAN,